zealotrunner/Mouse/README.md

 The follow is an example of a right mouse button drag+drop that works for everything on the page.
 This shows the power of binding events to the mouse itself, allowing one set of handlers to work with *everything*.

+The following example can be seen in action packaged as a bookmarklet here: http://bbenvie.com/examples/drag-anything.html

 ```javascript
 (function moveAnything(){
   var style, x, y;